Alaska Winter Photos

 Animals in winter

-Many animals of the arctic prepare themselves for the harsh winter in different ways.
-For some, the summer long season of consuming food has provided them the necessary nourishment for a long winter hibernation.
-For others however, they adapt to winter in different ways.
-One common change observed among Ptarmigan, Snowshoe hares, Arctic foxes and Short-tailed weasels is a change in color to the their coat.
+Many animals of Arctic prepare themselves for the harsh winter in different ways.
+For some, the summer-long season of consuming food has provided them the necessary nourishment for a long winter hibernation.
+For others, however, they adapt to winter in different ways.
+One common change observed among Ptarmigan, Snowshoe hares, Arctic foxes and Short-tailed weasels is a change in color to their coat.
 This is referred to as cryptic, or camouflage.
 It helps a prey species conceal itself among the white snow and thereby find some safety from the many predators seeking to also survive a harsh winter.

 Where does snow come from?

 Snow crystals are born in the clouds when water vapor freezes on a particle of dust, a floating bit of bacteria, or another solid material.
 When cloud temperatures are at the freezing point or below, and there is an ample supply of moisture in the air, ice crystals form around a core particle.
 As water vapor condenses and freezes, the complex pattern of a snowflake is born, one molecule at a time.
 A snowflake’s hexagonal shape is born at the atomic level.
 It is here that water molecules bond together into stable crystal structures.